Call our free Dementia Helpline 0800 888 6678

 Listen to the trailer

-Presented by actor and Dementia UK Celebrity Ambassador Jim Broadbent, Dementia UK’s new podcast, ‘My life with dementia’, takes listeners on a personal journey through the world of dementia, as told by people who have experienced it themselves.
+Presented by award-winning journalist, editor, podcaster and Dementia UK Ambassador Marianne Jones, season two of Dementia UK’s podcast, ‘My life with dementia’, takes listeners on a personal journey through the world of dementia, as told by people who have experienced it themselves.
 People living with the diagnosis.
 People who have found themselves in a caring role they never expected.
 And people who are grieving a loved one.

 Through their stories, and with practical advice from our dementia specialist Admiral Nurses, we gain a deeper understanding of the condition from multiple perspectives – as well as invaluable insights, empathy, and hope.